-The Johnson State College Student Financial Services Office compares information reported on the FAFSA to information on other financial aid documents we have requested to insure accuracy.
+The Johnson State College Student Financial Services Office compares information reported on the FAFSA to information on other financial aid documents we have requested to ensure accuracy.

-- Students can be randomly selected for verification by the Department of Education when your FAFSA is processed or by our office if there appears to be conflicting information.
+- You can be randomly selected for verification by the Department of Education when your FAFSA is processed or by our office if there appears to be conflicting information.

 - The submission of verification documents is required by law before financial aid can be disbursed.

 - Verification can occur even after you have received your financial aid award and may cause changes to your aid package.

-- Please submit requested information as soon as possible or certain aid types you have been awarded may be forfeited due to availability of funds.
+- Please submit requested information as soon as possible or certain awards may be canceled due to unavailability of funds.

 Students selected for verification will be notified by email to check their Document Status on the MyJSC Portal to determine what is required by our office.